Sukumarudu

 Sukumarudu is a 2013 Indian Telugu-language romantic drama film directed by G. Ashok and produced by K. Venugopal's Sri Soudhamini Creations.
-The film stars Aadi in the titular role alongside Nisha Aggarwal and Bhavna Ruparel.
+The film stars Aadi in the title role alongside Nisha Aggarwal and Bhavna Ruparel.
 Krishna and Sharada appear in guest roles.
 Music is composed by Anup Rubens.
 The film was theatrically released on 10 May 2013.

 Plot

 The story is about Sukumar (Aadi), a rich, young guy who lives abroad.
-His family lives back home in a beautiful village.
-Sukumar comes back because of property.
+His family lives in a beautiful village in India.
+Sukumar comes back because of his ancestral property.
 There is Sankari (Nisha Aggarwal), a beautiful girl waiting to fall in love.
 Sukumar faces difficulty from a few family members, and what follows is how he manages to win hearts (and property).